Drug policy of Laos: History

 During the late 1980s, narcotics control became an important United States concern, because Laos is a major producer of opium and marijuana.
-In 1987 Laos began to cooperate with the United States in drug control efforts when it requested assistance in providing a viable crop alternative to opium farmers.
+In 1987, Laos began to cooperate with the United States in drug control efforts when it requested assistance in providing a viable crop alternative to opium farmers.
 Increased efforts on counternarcotics cooperation have been evident since January 1990 when a memorandum of understanding on the Bilateral Cooperation of Narcotics Issues was signed.
 This agreement focused on ways for the United States to provide antinarcotics programs.

 The United States provided narcotics-related training to a number of Laotian officials in June 1990 and again in August 1991.
 And, in 1992, United States Customs Service officials held a training session in Vientiane for Laotian customs officers and other officials.
 Since then, Laotian officials have also traveled to Australia, Japan, and Europe for counternarcotics cooperation training.

-In late 1992, as part of the continuing counternarcotics effort, the LPDR Customs Department set up an antismuggling unit in Vientiane.
+In late 1992, as part of the continuing counternarcotics effort, the LPDR Customs Department set up an anti-smuggling unit in Vientiane.
 The Council of Ministers approved the formation of this counternarcotics police unit operationally under the Ministry of Interior but with policy controlled by the Lao National Committee on Drug Control and Supervision.
 Progress in the configuration of the unit was negligible.
 As of mid-1993, however, the United States was working with the LPDR to provide support and training for the unit, and the site for the unit was being renovated.

 Estimated opium production has declined annually since 1989, largely through successful crop reduction and replacement programs that target specific areas and are funded and initiated by the United States and the UN Drug Control Program.
 Laos has facilitated these crop substitution programs aimed at developing alternative crops and occupations in Houaphan, Vientiane, and Xiangkhoang provinces.

-In 1989 there were an estimated 42,130 hectares of land deemed "potentially harvestable" for cultivating opium.
+In 1989, there were an estimated 42,130 hectares of land deemed "potentially harvestable" for cultivating opium.
 By 1993 there were approximately 26,040 hectares.
 The potential opium yield declined from 380 tons in 1989 to 230 tons in 1992 and to 180 tons in 1993.
 The United States government estimated that opium production in Laos had declined some 27 percent in 1990 over the previous year, approximately 13 percent from 1991 to 1992, and about 22 percent from 1992 to 1993, the latter mainly as a result of adverse weather because the estimated hectarage under cultivation did not decrease.